mages/PSRWP/PSRWP.md

 The processes described in section [Estimating the Reserve Uncertainty](#Estimating the Reserve Uncertainty) may be combined to produce a simulation cycle for stochastic reserving yielding estimates of reserves that include both parameter and process error.
 In order to do this, the bootstrap cycle is embedded into the simulation cycle, giving a general stochastic reserving **simulation cycle** , as follows:

-1. If using a semi-parametric bootstrap, generate a pseudo dataset by resampling residuals and combining with fitted values to form a pseudo data set.
+1. If using a semi-parametric bootstrap, generate a pseudo dataset by re-sampling residuals and combining with fitted values to form a pseudo data set.
 2. Inclusion of parameter error:
   1. Semi-parametric bootstrap: Fit the model to find the parameter estimates.
   2. Parametric bootstrap: the simulation cycle starts at this step – generate a sample of the parameters from a multivariate normal distribution based on the mean and covariances of these parameters that are produced by a GLM
 3. Generate the unknown future part of the triangle from the parameter estimates derived at the previous step;
-4. Inclusion of process error: use either residual resampling or simulation as appropriate.
+4. Inclusion of process error: use either residual re-sampling or simulation as appropriate.
-  1. Residual resampling: resample the model residuals and combine with the forecast values.
+  1. Residual re-sampling: re-sample the model residuals and combine with the forecast values.
   2. Simulation: Simulate each cell of the future part of the triangle to incorporate process error
 5. Derive the total reserves from the generated data;
 6. Start another cycle.